Skull Island: Reign of Kong: Reception

 Skull Island: Reign of Kong has received mostly positive reactions.
 Whatculture.com liked it, calling it "a beast of an attraction" and called the animatronics "amazing".
 Tyler Murillo from worldofuniversal.com gave it a score of 4.5 out of 5 stars, calling it an "amazing ride" and "visually stunning inside and out".
-Matt Timmy Creamer from Moviepilot.com gave the attraction as a whole 7 out of 10 stars, calling the queue line "incredible" and the animatronics "worth the wait", however, was disappointed with the number of screens and lack of practical effects in the ride.
+Matt Timmy Creamer from Moviepilot.com gave the attraction as a whole 7 out of 10 stars, calling the queue line "incredible" and the animatronics "worth the wait", but was disappointed with the number of screens and lack of practical effects in the ride.